Colorado's ABA Therapy Insurance Coverage Unveiled

 Grasping the ropes of ABA therapy insurance in Colorado is a game-changer for families getting the hang of this vital resource for kids with Autism Spectrum Disorder (ASD).
-This section will walk you through how legislation has shaped up over the years and the different ways to fund and qualify for ABA therapy.
+This section will walk you through how legislation has shaped up over the years and the different ways to fund and qualify to get the best autism services in Colorado.

 Back in 2009, Colorado passed a law, SB 09-244, that kicked in on July 1, 2010.
 This law made it mandatory for insurance to cover Applied Behavior Analysis (ABA) services for folks under 19.
 Then, in 2015, another law, SB 15-015, stepped in to smooth things out by removing limits on age and money for important services like ABA therapy, effective January 1, 2017.
 These legal tweaks have been crucial in ensuring families get the support they need without unnecessary cash stress.